Szhenger/see-compiler/README.md

-# SeeComplier: A Beginner-Friendly C/C++ Compiler
+# SeeComplier: A Beginner-Friendly C Compiler

-This is **SeeCompiler**, a readable and modular C/C++ compiler that translates a verified subset of the C programming language into a sequence of x86 assembly instructions.
+This is **SeeCompiler**, a readable and modular C compiler that translates a verified subset of the C programming language into a sequence of x86 assembly instructions.
 Designed for correctness, clarity and traceability, the compiler exposes each major compilation step with beginner-friendly source code and debug-friendly output.

 At the core of SeeCompiler is `driver.c`, the management abstraction layer that runs the full compilation pipeline in a linear and inspectable process.
 This makes the project ideal for education, experimentation, and systems-level programming exploration.